 Hanukkah celebration in Australia targeted in antisemitic terrorist attack.
 Here's what to know.

 Eleven people are dead after gunmen targeted the attendees of a Jewish community event on Sunday in Australia's Bondi Beach.
 Another 29 people were hospitalized with injuries, including a child and two officers, according to police.
-One gunman involved in the shooting was also killed.
+One suspected gunman was also killed.
+He was identified as Naveed Akram, 24, a Pakistani national based in Sydney, according to a U.S. intelligence briefing and a driver's license provided by Australian police.

 Australian officials and international leaders have condemned it as an antisemitic terrorist attack.